marcodelapierre/trinity-nf/README.md

 All system specific information is contained in configuration files under the `config` directory, whose information is included in `nextflow.config`.

 Examples are provided for Zeus and Nimbus at Pawsey;  you can use them as templates for other systems.
-Typical information to be specified includes scheduler configuration, software availability (containers, conda, modules, ..), and eventually other specificities such as location of the work directory for runtime, filesystem options (*e.g.* set cache mode to *lenient* when using parallel filesystems), pipeline configurations (*e.g.* local directory naming for *localdisk*).
+Typical information to be specified includes scheduler configuration, software availability (containers, conda, modules, ..), and eventually other specificities such as location of the work directory for runtime, filesystem options (*e.g.* set cache mode to *lenient* when using parallel filesystems), pipeline configurations (*e.g.* local directory naming for *localdisk*, size of *overlay* files).

 ### Additional resources